VeritasSoftware/AspNetCore.ApiGateway/README.md

 Read [**more**](/Docs/README_MinimalAPI.md)

-## Gateway as a Azure Functions Facade
+## Gateway as an Azure Functions Facade

 The API Gateway has be implemented as Azure Functions, which acts as a facade over your backend microservices.